 NB: The VPN deals we're looking at here are paid on a monthly basis.
-You'll almost certainly save money overall with longer plans (check out our cheap VPN guide for that), but here we're prioritising the freedom that comes with monthly payment.
+You'll definitely save money overall with longer plans (check out our cheap VPN guide for that), but here we're prioritising the freedom that comes with monthly payment.

 3. ExpressVPN – The best VPN available on a 1-month plan